harshi2812/CNS-Tumour-Classification-Transformers-based-/README.md

 📬 Contact

-For any questions or collaboration inquiries, feel free to reach out:📧 harshil.handoo@iiitd.ac.in
+For any questions or collaboration inquiries, feel free to reach out:📧 harshil22206@iiitd.ac.in